 When operating cooling towers, solids build up in the recirculated water.
-Cooling towers effectively scrub large volumes of air and effectively remove solids consisting of dust, microbiological organisms, and various airborne debris.
-Tower water can also have suspended solids from the make-up water source (e.g., turbidity), chemical treatment products, microbiological growth, and even wood fibers from the tower and process leaks.
-If allowed to settle, these solids can generate many problems within the system.
-With heavy solids loading, even the best treatment program can be severely strained.
-Under these circumstances, significant improvement might be realized with the use of a side stream filter can minimize solids build-up and prevent these potential issues.
+Cooling towers effectively scrub large volumes of air, which adds solids consisting of dust, microbiological organisms, and various airborne debris.
+Tower water can also have suspended solids from the make-up water source (e.g., turbidity), chemical treatment products, microbiological growth, and even wood fibers from the tower itself.
+As they settle, these solids can lead to many problems within the system, and even the best treatment program can be severely strained.
+A side stream filter can minimize solids build-up and prevent these potential issues.

 When to Consider Side Stream Filters

-- The primary make-up is from an unclarified water source (river, sewage treatment, etc.) that is high in suspended solids and/or iron.
+- The primary make-up is from an unclarified water source (e.g., river, sewage treatment) that is high in suspended solids and/or iron.